gaultier/blog/tip_of_the_day_4.md

-Title: Tip of the day #4: Type annotations in Rust on match patterns
+Title: Tip of the day #4: Type annotations on Rust match patterns
 Tags: Rust
 ---